 The next step is the step that can take the longest: connecting with an expectant parent considering placement.
 You may consider marketing yourself during this step to help you find a match more quickly.
 It’s also important for you to rely on your adoption agency to help you find a match.
 You’ll create a profile or book for potential birth parents to look at.
 The expectant mother will take a look at your profile and if she’s interested in meeting you, your social worker will give you a call.

 After you have been selected by the expectant parent and the child has been born, you will need to finalize the adoption.
 There may be some additional waiting depending on how far along your potential birth parent is.
 Once the baby is born, the potential birth parent will terminate her parenting rights and then you will need to finalize the adoption.
-You can also read this guide about adopting a baby here.
+You can also read this guide for more information about the steps of adoption here.